Worksheet

 Ed and Ing Suffix Worksheet

-This suffix worksheet is designed for the 6 to 12-year-old children to guide them about suffixes -ed and -ing application.
+This suffix worksheet is designed for 6 to 12-year-old children to guide them about suffixes -ed and -ing applications.

 This suffix worksheet helps a child to understand the more 2 types of suffixes (ed and ing) along with their meaning and usage.